apartmentlist/coding-challenges/karel_concierge_ii/README.md

 A submission that correctly leaves the renter at the property (and nowhere else) will earn you five tokens.
 The first person to submit a correct solution will receive an additional five tokens.
-The most efficient correct solution (i.e. the solution consuming the fewest number of operations) will receive an additional five tokens.
+The most efficient correct solution (i.e. the solution consuming the fewest number of operations) will receive an additional five tokens (if there is a tie for the most efficient program, only the first submitted entry will win the tokens).